boomcamp/WP-Final-Project/README.md

 * Blog - This page must contain `categories`, `posts`, `comments`.

-* Products - Contains list of available solutions or services and should be implemented using global wordpress database.
+* Products - Contains list of available solutions or services and should be implemented using wordpress `$wpdb` global database.

 * Our Clients - Contains list of partnerships and customers